 TABLE OF CONTENTS

 As the widespread use of credit cards increases, so too does the occurrence of declined transactions, but smart routing aims to solve the latter by supporting the former.
-And with more than $4.14 trillion worth of purchase volume generated by the seven largest card issuers in just the United States, in just 2022, it’s safe to say card payments aren’t going anywhere.Nilson Report.
-“Charts & Graphs Archive“.
-Accessed March 23, 2023.
+And with more than $624.86 billion worth of transactions generated by some of the largest card issuers in just the United States, in just 2022, it’s safe to say card payments aren’t going anywhere.Globenewswire.
+“Payment Card Volume Topped $40 Trillion Worldwide in 2022“.
+Accessed July 7, 2023.
 However, if a communication error was to occur during the authentication process of any of those purchases, totaling trillions of dollars, it could lead to the rejection of a legitimate transaction.
 The rejection of fraudulent transactions is an absolutely necessary practice, lest businesses fall to ruin due to scammers.
 But declining legitimate payments can damage your bottom line.

 If only there was a way to streamline the processing channel, thus reducing processing costs for merchants and payment errors resulting in inaccurate declines, right?
 Well, that’s the short of what smart routing is, keep reading for the long.